TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/6-Fret Guitar.md

 Sustains do not get cut off if they are shorter than a certain threshold, unlike .mid.

+Chords may have individual notes with different lengths.
+These are referred to as extended sustains (start at different times, end at same or different times) and disjoint chords (start at the same time, end at different times).

 ### Special Phrase Types

 | Special Type | Description       |